05 Jun 4,000 Years of Human Activity Unearthed in Aberdeen

 Investigations by Headland Archaeology North on behalf of AECOM for Aberdeen City Council, in advance of the construction of a Park and Ride at Dyce, Aberdeen have unearthed a 4,000 year old story of human occupation and interaction with the landscape of the area.

-The project, managed by Eddie Bailey and run on site by Steve Thomson, has uncovered evidence of industrial, agricultural and domestic activity dating from as early as the Bronze Age continuing through to the 19th century.
+The project, managed by Eddie Bailey, has uncovered evidence of industrial, agricultural and domestic activity dating from as early as the Bronze Age continuing through to the 19th century.

 Beaker pottery of Chalcolithic date (c2,400–1,900) has been recovered.
 This pottery marks the advent of the British Bronze Age, a time of important transition in agrarian and cultural practice